 In 2019 the international campaign for a moratorium on underwater exploration and exploitation gained strength.

 Motion 69 of the world congress of the International Union for Conservation of Nature, to be staged next September in the French city of Marseille in face-to-face and virtual format, promotes this break for the protection of deep-sea ecosystems and biodiversity.
 If approved, the moratorium will be part of the agenda for the next four years.

 Núñez wonders what will happen when exploitation begins.
 “We don't know yet what is going to stop those permits.
 The business focus is on profit, there is no idea about sustainability.
-The only options that the mining industry sees are the ocean floor,” he said.
+The only options that the mining industry sees are the ocean floor,” she said.

-Franco stresses the importance of moratoria:"We have to question whether we want short-term benefits or to invest in areas where benefits are not seen immediately, but over the next generations."
+Mónica Franco, director of Costa Salvaje NGO, stresses the importance of moratoria:"We have to question whether we want short-term benefits or to invest in areas where benefits are not seen immediately, but over the next generations."